Wherever we live or work, we face a significant shift in our personal and professional lives.

 Green corridors will be running along the main roads and routes, with the tree planting absorbing CO2 and providing a welcoming and attractive environment.

-Oxford North will be transforming the area to become an exciting extension to the city, creating a highly accessible and connected district.
+Oxford North will be transforming the area to become an exciting extension to the city, creating a highly accessible and connected new district.

-Helping people to move safely around Oxford North and the local area in the most sustainable ways, £100 million will be invested into infrastructure, including £30 million on improving the walking, cycling, bus and highway networks.
+Helping people to move safely around Oxford North and the local area in the most sustainable ways, up to £100 million will be invested into infrastructure, including £30 million on improving the walking, cycling, bus and highway networks.

 Sustainability is vital to ensure that Oxford North has both a legacy and positive impact on the environment and people’s well-being.